opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 3.14 != /status_code
 {1, 2} == /event/set_property
 ```
-## Using equality operators to check for JSON Pointer
+## Using equality operators to check for a JSON Pointer

 Equality operators can also be used to check whether a JSON Pointer exists by comparing the JSON Pointer with `null`.